National League Hitters That Benefit From the Universal DH

 But which one?
 Honestly, it’s hard to pick one that will benefit more than the rest of the bunch.
 In this incredibly crowded Cincinnati outfield, the only one that appears locked into everyday at-bats is the newest acquisition, Nick Castellanos.
 He’ll slot into right field with a handful of guys vying for the other two spots.
 Out of Jesse Winker, Shogo Akiyama, Nick Senzel, and Aristedes Aquino, the one I’m most confident will receive close to regular at-bats is Akiyama.
 The Reds signed him for a reason and that reason certainly isn’t to ride the bench.

 Out of the remaining trio, Winker’s role shouldn’t change much.
 His ability to mash righties and struggles against southpaws will likely keep him in a platoon role, playing around 2/3 of games overall.
-That leaves Senzel and Aquino as the biggest beneficiaries of the added lineup spot.
-Both offer intriguing offensive upside, but carry plenty of risk as well.
-Senzel has had issues staying on the field as a professional while Aquino has major contact/approach issues that need to improve if he wants to become a regular at the Major League level.
+That leaves Senzel as the biggest beneficiary of the added lineup spot following the news that Aquino will not be training with the starters despite his experience and inclusion on the 60-man roster.
+Senzel offers intriguing offensive upside but carries plenty of risk as well.
 For 2020 fantasy purposes, this is how I would rank this outfield.

 Yes, even a bottom-dweller like the Miami Marlins can have a crowded lineup.
 But crowded doesn’t always mean talented.
 Nevertheless, Jon Berti still was on the outside looking in on most depth charts entering 2020 despite running his way into our hearts with a .284 average, 40 runs, and 16 steals in his 51 second-half games in 2019.
 The added DH spot should allow Berti to play nearly every day which puts him squarely back on the mixed league radar to do his speed and multi-positional eligibility.